meccaLeccaHi/meccaLeccaHi.github.io/_posts/2018-11-14-bayesian-classification.md

 <a id="example"></a>
 > ### Example: Medical Data
 Imagine a routine medical test that tests for a certain medical condition; influenza, for example.
-Pretend this test is 99% sensitive and 99% specific.
-In other words, the test will be positive produce 99% of the time for people with the disease and 99% true negative results for people without.
+Pretend this test is 99% *sensitive* and 99% *specific*.
+In other words, the test will be positive 99% of the time for people with the disease and 99% true negative results for people without the disease.
+>
-Now suppose that 0.5% of people have the disease.
+> Now suppose that 0.5% of people have the disease.
 What is the probability that a randomly selected individual with a positive test has the disease?
 >
 > $$P(+_{Flu} \ | \ +_{Test}) = \frac {P(+_{Test} \ | \ +_{Flu}) P(+_{Flu})} {P(+_{Test})}$$
 >